mmfshirokan/filter-by-predicate-inheritance/README.md

     - [Filter by Digit](/FilerByDigit);
     - [Filter by Palindromic](/FilterByPalindromic).
 - Suggest your custom version of the predicate and place it in separate project.
 - Develop unit tests.
-Consider testing large arrays (use Generation of array Task).
+Consider testing large arrays.